 The ASEAN-India Free Trade Area (AIFTA), which Vietnam is a part of, was established in 2009 as a result of convergence in interests of all parties in advancing their economic ties across the Asia-Pacific.
-Moreover, the signing of the ASEAN-India Trade in Goods Agreement carved the way for creation of one of the world’s largest FTAs – consisting of 1.8 billion people with a combined GDP of US$ 2.8 trillion.
-The ASEAN-India FTA proposes tariff liberalisation of over 90% of products traded between the two dynamic regions, including “special products,” such as palm oil (crude and refined), coffee, black tea and pepper.
+Moreover, the signing of the ASEAN-India Trade in Goods Agreement carved the way for the creation of one of the world’s largest FTAs – consisting of 1.8 billion people with a combined GDP of US$ 3.08 trillion.
+The ASEAN-India FTA proposes tariff liberalization of over 90% of products traded between the two dynamic regions, including “special products,” such as palm oil (crude and refined), coffee, black tea, and pepper.

-The free trade agreement between both the nations have further bolstered trade and investment in various sectors and have significantly improved the morale of Indian investors to invest into the mushrooming market of Vietnam.
+The free trade agreement between both nations has further bolstered trade and investment in various sectors and has significantly improved the morale of Indian investors to invest into the mushrooming market of Vietnam.

 Promising sectors for Indian investment in Vietnam

-Agriculture: There is a plethora of untapped opportunities for investment in areas like breeding technology, irrigation technology, and storage facilities.
-Vietnam’s topography, climate, and fertile soil makes it ideal for coffee plantations and has gained attention from the TATA group which has expressed plans of investing in the installation of agricultural machinery to fulfil the demand in the Mekong Delta.
+Agriculture: There are a plethora of untapped opportunities for investment in areas like breeding technology, irrigation technology, and storage facilities.
+Vietnam’s topography, climate, and fertile soil make it ideal for coffee plantations and has gained attention from the TATA group which has expressed plans of investing in the installation of agricultural machinery to fulfill the demand in the Mekong Delta.

 Tourism: The potential of the tourism industry in Vietnam is largely untapped.
 Considering the country’s bolstered economy and proactive government campaigns, chances for the travel sector to rebound after the pandemic looks very promising.